1 / 10

 On the inside

 However desirable it is, though, the Jaguar I-Pace isn’t about to have the masses ditching the combustion engine entirely and going electric.
 It’s too expensive for mass adoption on that scale.
-It has succeeded, though, in injecting some extra coolness and fun into electric motoring.
+It has succeeded, though, in injecting some extra coolness into EV motoring and is one of the best electric cars going.

 Fun in particular.
 That’s because the I-Pace is without doubt one of the most enjoyable cars of its type to drive.
 It handles sharply, steers sweetly, and although it never quite shakes off its considerable weight, it’s still great fun to thread around your favourite country road.
 It’s also blisteringly quick.
 The twin electric motors combine to punt out a sports-car-worrying 400PS, and the muscle is never further than a quick flex of your right ankle away.